C. J. Brewer (wide receiver)

 C. J. Brewer (born May 12, 1982) is a former wide receiver for the San Francisco 49ers of the NFL.
 He was originally signed by the Albany Conquest in 2005.
 He played college football at Wyoming.

 Brewer also played in the AFL.

-High school career
+Early life

 Brewer moved to Denver and attended Denver South High School where he was a two-time All-Conference player.
 He recorded 21 receptions and four touchdowns as a senior.
 He also recorded 50 tackles and four interceptions as a defensive back, returning two of those interceptions for touchdowns.
 He served as a team captain as both a junior and senior.

 College career

 Brewer began his college career at Fort Lewis College in Durango, Colorado, where he was named NCAA Division II All-American.
 He transferred to Ventura Community College in 2004 and was once again named an All-American.
 He spent a season at the University of Southern California; he then transferred to Wyoming and spent his final collegiate season there.
 He played in all 11 games for the Cowboys, recording 10 receptions for 106 yards and one touchdown.